opencv/opencv/modules/video/doc/common_interfaces_tracker.rst

 And add it in your TrackerModel : ::

-   //model is the TrackerModel of your Tracker Ptr<TrackerStateEstimatorBoosting> stateEstimator = new TrackerStateEstimatorBoosting( params.featureSetNumFeatures );
+   //model is the TrackerModel of your Tracker Ptr<TrackerStateEstimatorMILBoosting> stateEstimator = new TrackerStateEstimatorMILBoosting( params.featureSetNumFeatures );
    model->setTrackerStateEstimator( stateEstimator );

 .. seealso::

-   :ocv:class:`TrackerModel`, :ocv:class:`TrackerStateEstimatorBoosting`, :ocv:class:`TrackerTargetState`
+   :ocv:class:`TrackerModel`, :ocv:class:`TrackerStateEstimatorMILBoosting`, :ocv:class:`TrackerTargetState`

 Try it
 ......